OVERVIEW

 Physical Artifacts

-Users received a personalized coral adoption certificate and a custom bracelet embedded with an NFC chip, allowing them to track their coral’s status in real time directly from their device.
+Users received a personalized coral adoption certificate and a custom bracelet with an NFC tracker, giving them something physical to take home and stay connected to the mission.

 Try Me!